 Hawai‘i’s Largest Pipe Organ

 The Cathedral Organ is among the largest and most valuable assets and high-profile treasures of the Cathedral and requires significant expert maintenance in a tropical environment lacking constant temperature and humidity control.
-It is an asset whose future will be carefully managed under the newly emerging entity which will preserve and restore the Cathedral.
+It is an asset whose future must be carefully managed.

 For most of the twentieth century the Æolian-Skinner Company of Boston was considered the Rolls Royce of the organ-building world.
 Notable Æolian-Skinner instruments are found in Boston Symphony Hall, the Mormon Tabernacle, Riverside Church, and The Cathedral of Saint John the Divine, New York City.
 Here in Honolulu, St. Andrew’s Cathedral is privileged to have its own Æolian-Skinner.
 With nearly 5000 pipes, it is the largest pipe organ in Hawai‘i.